 Larter started synchronised swimming when she was nine and made the finals in the 1992 Barcelona Olympics.
 She has represented South Africa, England and America in the sport that combines creativity with physical moves.
-"I always did swimming competitively but I had an older brother who would beat me, so I took up synchronised swimming as t was an all girls sport."
-Larter said.
-1975/00 Natasha described SWA and WCS as becoming "a victim of their own success", as Artistic Swimming in WA grew at an exponential rate.
+"I always did swimming competitively but I had an older brother who would beat me, so I took up synchronised swimming as it was an all girls sport," Larter said.

+Natasha described SWA and WCS as becoming "a victim of their own success", as Artistic Swimming in WA grew at an exponential rate.
 This rapid growth would not have been possible without Natasha's tireless commitment as a coach.
-Unpaid, she was at the pool at half-past five in the selfless commitment we would not be experiencing the success we have today.
+Unpaid, she was at the pool at half-past five in the coach.
+Unpaid, she was at the pool at half-past five in the mornings out of sheer love of the sport and determination to create her dream of establishing the sport in WA.
+Natasha set high standards for the club and athletes alike and expected full commitment from everyone involved.
+Even at grass roots level, Natasha gave up countless weekends to run 'Come & Try' events.
+On Sunday afternoons, she was at Challenge Stadium coaching a master's class for older women wanting to learn the art of synchronised swimming.
+It was around 2011, that some of the swimmers were upskilled to become coaches to help with the lighten Natasha's load.